Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Theoretical Analysis

-\textbf{(P2) Signed propagation increases the uncertainty of the prediction.} Adequate management of uncertainty is vital in machine learning to generate highly confident predictions \cite{devries2018learning,moon2020confidence,mukherjee2020uncertainty}.
-This is closely related to the entropy (e.g., information gain \cite{liu2022confidence}) and recent work \cite{kendall2017uncertainties} formulates two types of uncertainties: the \textit{aleatoric} and \textit{epistemic} caused by the data and the model, respectively.
-But here, we rather focus on the conflict evidence (\textit{dissonance}) \cite{perry2013machine,zhao2020uncertainty}, which ramps up the entropy of outputs.
-One can easily measure the uncertainty of a prediction ($\widehat{y}_i$) using Shannon's entropy \cite{shannon1948mathematical} as:
+\textit{\textbf{Parameter update} (Although signed propagation contributes to the ego-neighbor separation, it also increases the prediction uncertainty under multiple class environments)} Uncertainty management, which is closely related to the entropy \cite{liu2022confidence}, is vital in securing confident predictions \cite{moon2020confidence,mukherjee2020uncertainty}.
+Here, we focus on the conflicting evidence \cite{perry2013machine,zhao2020uncertainty} which ramps up the entropy of outputs.
+One can easily measure the uncertainty of a prediction ($\widehat{y}_i$) using Shannon's entropy \cite{shannon1948mathematical} as below:

-Furthermore, measuring dissonance (\textit{diss}) is also important \cite{zhao2020uncertainty} as it is powerful in distinguishing Out-of-Distribution (OOD) data from conflict predictions \cite{huang2022end} and improving classification accuracy:

-which can be defined only for non-zero elements.
-We show that signed messages are helpful for ego and neighbor separation from Eq. \ref{eq_start} to \ref{eq_end}.
-Now, we posit that neighbors connected with signed edges provoke higher entropy (e.g., $E(\widehat{y}_i)$ or $diss(\widehat{y}_i$)) than the one with a plane or zero-weighted one. \begin{manualtheorem}{4.8} Under multiple classes, the entropy gap between the signed neighbor $E(\widehat{y}_{s})$ and plane (or zero) one $E(\widehat{y}_{p})$ increases in proportion to the training epoch ($t$).